Simranjit911/product-cart-rdk/README.md

-#Redux Toolkit Project In which multiple states managed simuntaneously
+#Redux Toolkit Project In which multiple states managed simultaneously